1-0 BASIC CONCEPTS CONCERNING THE STUDY OF HISTOLOGICAL SLIDES

-AIMS OF THIS MODULE:
+PURPOSES OF THIS CHAPTER:

-– What is a histological slide?
+– Define what is a histological slide

-– Distinguishing cells and their boundaries
+– Distinguish cells and their boundaries

-– Distinguishing cytoplasm, nucleus and nucleolus
+– Distinguish cytoplasm, nucleus and nucleolus

-– Examining thin sections of three-dimensional objects
+– Discuss some cautions when examining thin sections of three-dimensional objects

-– Observe different cell shapes
+– Show different cell shapes

 – Become familiar with the dimensions of microscopic structures

-This chapter consists of 29 pages.
+This chapter has 29 pages.

 ENTER AT THE BEGINNING OF CHAPTER 1